ShaumikRahman/tech-toucan/README.md

 ## Required files

-Once you have navigated to the project directory please run two commands. 'npm install' and 'composer update --no-scripts' will install all required files to successfully run the project.
+Please ensure that you have node and composer installed on the machine.
+Once you have navigated to the project directory please run two commands. 'npm install' and 'composer update --no-scripts', this will install all required files to successfully run the project.
 Once these commands have finished please proceed to seting up the database.

 ## Database